gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 ##  Path MTU Discovery

+   DTLS Path MTU Discovery MUST NOT be used.
-   SCTP provides Path MTU discovery and fragmentation/reassembly for user messages.
-According to {{Msg-size}}, DTLS can send maximum sized DTLS Records.
-Therefore, Path MTU discovery of DTLS MUST NOT be used.
+   Since SCTP provides own Path MTU discovery and fragmentation/reassembly for user messages, and according to {{Msg-size}}, DTLS can send maximum sized DTLS Records.

 ##  Retransmission of Messages